rails/weblog/_posts/2014-05-27-Rails-4-1-2-rc1-and-4-0-6-rc1-has-been-released.markdown

 Hi everyone,

-I am happy to announce that Rails 4.1.2.rc1.
-This is the first bug fix release for the 4.1 serie.
-Also, we are releasing a new bug fix release for the 4.0 serie, 4.0.6.rc1.
+I am happy to announce that Rails 4.1.2.rc1 is the first bug fix release for the 4.1 series.
+Also, we are releasing a new bug fix release for the 4.0 series, as 4.0.6.rc1.

-If no regressions are found we will release the final this Friday, on May 30, 2014.
+If no regressions are found expect the final release this Friday, on May 30, 2014.
 If you find one, please open an Issue on GitHub and mention me (@rafaelfranca) on it, so that we can fix it before the final release.